Skip to main content

 Layout

 The waveform fills the body of the sheet.
 A single bar at the bottom holds the controls for the currently selected mode.
 Both the waveform and the controls are tinted with the colour of the track that owns the sample.
-A segment picker on the left of the bar switches between two modes:
+A segment picker on the left of the bar switches between three modes:

 ModePurpose